Open-source High-precision Autonomous Suturing Framework With Visual Guidance: Abstract

 \section{Abstract}

 Autonomous surgery has attracted increasing attention for revolutionizing robotic patient care, yet remains a distant and challenging goal.
 In this paper, we propose an image-based framework for high-precision autonomous suturing operation.
 We first build an algebraic geometric algorithm to achieve accurate needle pose estimation, then design the corresponding keypoint-based calibration network for joint-offset compensation, and further plan and control suture trajectory.
 Our solution ranked first among all competitors in the AccelNet Surgical Robotics Challenge.
-The source code is opened \href{https://github.com/linhongbin/accel-challenge}{here} to accelerate future autonomous surgery research.
+Videos and codes can be found in \url{https://sites.google.com/view/accel-2022-cuhk}.